Bobby Witt Jr. hit a go ahead single and Salvador Perez lined a three-run home run to lead the Royals to a 7-3 win over the Red Sox

-Salvador Perez cranks a three-run home run to right field, extending the Royals' lead to 5-1 in the 3rd inning
+Salvador Perez launches a solo home run deep to center field, giving the Royals a 1-0 lead over the White Sox in the top of the 4th inning

 In this Yankees vs. Royals post game news conference, closer Clay Holmes explains what went wrong in the top of the ninth inning for him, which resulted in a Salvador Perez three-run home run that won the game for Kansas City.

 Salvador Perez hit a three-run homer off All-Star closer Clay Holmes in the ninth inning, and the Kansas City Royals beat the New York Yankees 8-6 to avoid being swept in the season series.